- Things to Do

 The First City Parks:

-Our oldest city park - Hemming Park, located in the heart of Downtown and just across the street from City Hall is 160 years old.
+Our oldest city park - James Weldon Johnson Park is located in the heart of Downtown and just across the street from City Hall is 160 years old.
 It was first established as a public square by the City’s founder Isaiah D. Hart around 1857.
-Known then as City Park and then St. James Park, it was renamed Hemming Park in 1899 to honor Civil War veteran Charles C. Hemming, who donated the park’s Confederate monument (the City’s oldest and tallest) the previous year.
-Since then, Hemming Park has had many transformations, ultimately becoming a cultural and entertainment family hub with daily programming, food trucks, and special events every weekend.
+Known then as City Park and then St. James Park, it was renamed Hemming Park in 1899 to honor Civil War veteran Charles C. Hemming.
+Since then, was remaned to James Weldon Johnson Park.
+James Weldon Johnson Park has had many transformations, ultimately becoming a cultural and entertainment family hub with daily programming, food trucks, and special events every weekend.

 Springfield Park was created between 1899 and 1901.
 In 1914 it became the home of Jacksonville’s first zoo.
 In later years, the city renamed the park to Klutho Park, for prominent resident of Springfield, Henry J. Klutho, the architect responsible for changing the Downtown Jacksonville skyline after the Great Fire of 1901.